 - Choose a different disk — Try to copy the selected disk to a different hard disk.

 - Restart the computer — Choosing this option will lead to rebooting your machine, so please close all applications first before selecting it.
-As an alternative you might restart your computer in normal way.
+As an alternative you might restart your computer the normal way.
 After you restart, start disk image software Active @ Disk Image and repeat the attempt to clone the disk.

 - Force volume dismount — If you don't know what is preventing the partition from being locked, use force volume dismount.
 Keep in mind that all open file handles on the target disk will become invalid and the application that opened them might crash.

 Although force volume dismount will work in most cases, it will not allow exclusive access when you are writing data to a system partition disk or to a partition that is involved with system memory page filing.

 If you are dealing with either of these two cases, you may run disk image software Active@ Disk Image from a bootable CD or start your computer in such a way that the target partition is not part of the operating system.

 You can do this on a computer with multiple systems installed, by booting a different system or you can remove the target disk and install it into another computer where it will not be a system disk.